 and as such you might need to elevate your own privileges to that of a "cluster-admin" before

 kubectl apply, you should run it again after elevating your permissions:

-Before continuing, ensure that all cert-manager resources that have been created by users have been deleted.
+Before continuing, ensure that unwanted cert-manager resources that have been created by users have been deleted.
 You can check for any existing resources with the following command:

-Once all these resources have been deleted you are ready to uninstall cert-manager using the procedure determined by how you installed.
+Once the unneeded resources have been deleted, you are ready to uninstall cert-manager using the procedure determined by how you installed.

 Uninstalling from an installation with regular manifests is a case of running